dmd-program/dmd-100/projects/develop-brainstorm.md

 1. **Quantity over quality.** The goal is to generate as many ideas as possible.
 2. **Defer judgement.** Silly and outlandish ideas are just as useful as, and sometimes more exciting than, sensible ideas.
-3. **Be positive.** When building upon others ideas, use "yes, and also" instead of "but" or "well."
+3. **Be positive.** When building upon others' ideas, use "yes, and also" instead of "but" or "well."
 These small language nuances change the tone of the discussion to feel more supportive and inclusive.
 4. **Focus.** It's easy to derail a brainstorming session.
 If it happens, refocus on the task at hand.
 5. **Simplify.** If an idea takes two sentences to describe, try simplifying it to the core idea using as few words as possible.